Pamela Davies

-Dr. Pamela Davies FRCP, HonFRCPCH, DCH (born 1924 - died 2009) was a British consultant paediatrician, who specialised in neonatal follow up and infection.
+Pamela Anne Davies (2 May 1924 - 5 May 2009) was a British consultant paediatrician, who specialised in neonatal follow up and infection.

 After a period as a junior hospital doctor and then Lecturer in the United Oxford Hospitals, and was appointed Consultant Paediatrician at the Hammersmith Hospital from 1966 to 1982.

 In 1964, she and Dr. Victoria Smallpeice collaborated on the introduction of very early enteral feeding with human milk in preterm infants.